psrpinto/paymill-bundle/Resources/doc/setup.md

 ## Initialize javascript
 You need to include some scripts in the pages in which you plan on using this bundle.
-To simplify this, a Twig function is available, which you'll typically call before closing the `<body>` tag:
+To simplify this, a Twig function is available, which you'll typically call before the closing `<body>` tag:

 ```twig
 {{ paymill_initialize() }}
 ```

 This will simply render the [Resources/views/init.html.twig](../../Resources/views/init.html.twig) template.
-If you have special requirements, instead of calling `paymill_initialize()` you can simply copy the contents of the template and paste it in your page, modifying it as you see fit.
+If you have special requirements, instead of calling `paymill_initialize()` you can copy the contents of the template and paste it in your page, modifying it as you see fit.